chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 tax (and create something really new and interesting in the world), then here's how I think we could do it:

 1. <b>Start with a really, really small amount.</b> Let's say $8 per user per year, something just barely above a rounding error.
-The goal is to make it as easy as possible for as many companies as possible to say "yes," so we see _at least_ 95% participation across all customers of GitHub, GitLab, and Bitbucket.
+The goal is to make it as easy as possible for as many companies as possible to say "yes," so we see _at least_ 95% participation across all customers of whichever dev tool companies participate.
 Really, 99% participation should be the goal at this stage.

 1. <b>Ratchet up year by year.</b> Go from $8 to $16 to $32 to $64 to $128 to
    $256 to $512 to $1024 to $2048.
 What's that?
 Nine years.
 Maybe we start at
    $4, and a decade from now we're up into hypothetical real money.

-1. <b>Monitor participation metrics.</b> We would need to balance transparency with privacy for the code hosting platforms, who don't share their total user seats.
+1. <b>Monitor participation metrics.</b> We would need to balance transparency with privacy for the dev tools company, who won't share their total user seats.
 We should have some public metrics, though, probably total annual dollar volume, percentage participating at all, and percentage participating above, at, and below the set Fair Share amount.